HUNT Workbench installation

 Issued Under: "HUNT Cloud Trust Services"

-Ensure that the Remember this decision
+If given the option, ensure that the Remember this decision

 box is checked, and click OK